AscendLab

 Time duration sounds simple until the range crosses midnight, includes a date boundary, or mixes clock time with elapsed hours.
 "9 PM to 2 AM" is not negative five hours.
 "Friday 18:30 to Monday 09:15" is not the same as a simple same-day subtraction.
 If you are planning work, billing time, video timelines, or incident windows, the boundary matters.

 The Time Duration Calculator helps calculate the difference between two times, dates, or date-time values.
+It is the right starting point when you already know both endpoints and need total hours, minutes, seconds, days, or a readable elapsed-time label.
 Processing is handled in the browser for this tool based on the current public implementation.

 Real-world scenario